t-ski/rapidjs--components/README.md

 Providing abstract web components functionality for creating individual, self-contained elements to be reused among markup documents.

 ```
-npm install components
+npm install @t-ski/rapidjs--components
 ```

 ## Concept

 The plug-in provides an abstraction wrapper around the [web components standard](https://www.webcomponents.org/introduction#specifications), thus inducing a simplified usage environment.
-Effectively, a valid web component represents an extension of the *HTML* element set.
-I.e. web components are to be used just like ordinary *HTML* elements.
+Effectively, a valid web component represents an extension of the HTML element set.
+I.e. web components are to be used just like ordinary HTML elements.

 ---